Welcome to the

 Grades 1-5 visit the library weekly.
-Independent book selection, with guidance from Mrs. Finn, is a part of every class.
-Vermont’s Red Clover Book Award nominees and extension activities are the basis of many library classes for Grades 1, 2 and 3, leading up to these students voting for their favorite Red Clover nominee in April.
+Independent book selection, with guidance from our librarian, is a part of every class.
+Vermont’s Red Clover Book Award nominees and extension activities are the basis of many library classes for Grades 1, 2, and 3, leading up to these students voting for their favorite Red Clover nominee in April.

-Grade 4 weekly library classes focus on learning about the Dorothy Canfield Fisher Award, how to use the online catalog to find library materials, how to use non-fiction library resources for class research projects (and cite them properly), and explore various genres.
+Grade 4 weekly library classes focus on learning about the Vermont Golden Book Award, (formerly known as the Dorothy Canfield Fisher Award) how to use the online catalog to find library materials, how to use non-fiction library resources for class research projects (and cite them properly), and explore various genres.

-Grade 5’s bi-weekly library classes delve deeper into Dorothy Canfield Fisher Award reading; they also learn to locate non-fiction with the Dewey Decimal System, learn about selected authors and genres connected with their classroom work; and study the John Newbery Award.
+Grade 5’s bi-weekly library classes delve deeper into Vermont Golden Book Award reading; they also learn to locate non-fiction with the Dewey Decimal System, learn about selected authors and genres connected with their classroom work; and study the John Newbery Award.

 Third, fourth and fifth graders also learn how to navigate subscription encyclopedias and databases online for research, such as World Book Kids/Student.